An in-depth report on the causes, diagnosis, treatment, and prevention of urinary incontinence.

 Treatment for prostate cancer.Radical prostatectomy, the main surgical treatment for prostate cancer, nearly always causes some degree of incontinence for several months.
 Within a year after the procedure, most men regain continence, although some leakage may still occur.
 Radiation therapy can also cause temporary urinary incontinence, although less commonly than surgery.

 Treatment for benign prostatic hyperplasia (BPH).Transurethral resection of the prostate (TURP) is the standard treatment for severe BPH, also called enlarged prostate.
-Temporary stress incontinence may occur in the month following the TURP procedure.
+Laser vaporization of the prostate is another form of treatment.
+Temporary stress incontinence may occur in the month following these procedures.

 Urinary incontinence after prostate procedures can sometimes be a combination of urge and stress.